shadwickyoung/GettingToKnow/README.md

 **What medium do you like feedback in -chat, email, in person, etc.?**

 - Depends!
 By default in-person ( in-person or via video chat.
 If it's something that's not complicated or a quick snippet, chat and email works.
+If it's a sleep thing, encourage me to take it easy (because I will keep working)

 **What routine do you like feedback in- routine like in 1:1s, or as it happens?**

 - As it happens.
 If it requires a longer conversation, we can set up some time.
-1:1s are for relationships.
+1:1s are for learning about each other.

 **How do you prefer to receive recognition (public or private)?**

-- I don't mind being an unsung hero but it's nice to have public recognition in order to validate the work you've done (and it helps with job security).
-Most of the time I'm onboard with success being associated as a  "team effort"
+- I don't mind being an unsung hero but it's nice to have public recognition (mostly for job security and future growth).
+Most of the time I'm for success being associated as a  "team effort" and I don't need to be "the guy" who did "the thing"

 **What makes 1:1 the most valuable for you?**

-- I want to convey my goals and aspirations
+I want to convey my dreams and aspirations

-- I want to learn about you and understand what you need from me
+I want to learn about you and understand what you need from me

-- I just want to get to know you
+I just want to get to know you

 **What are your goals for this year?
 Next 3 months?**

 - Let's start with **3 months**.
 As of writing this, I'd like to pass the PMI-ACP exam.
 It's something I've been procrastinating and I should just do it.
 - **Year-long** goal.
 I'd like to continue developing old and build new relationships within Ferguson, Build, Supply, etc., learn more about our business, and help my team(s) achieve their goals.
 I also want to lead the charge on process improvement at Build.com.
 Anything more specific than that...ask me in a couple months.
-  - Unrelated, I'm working on a book, a few other side projects, and have some dad and husband goals which are highest priority for me.
+  - Unrelated, I'm working on a book, a few other side projects, and have some dad, husband, and family goals which are highest priority for me.

-##
+ **What do you need from your manager?**

+- Autonomy.
+Trust.
+Feedback.
+Growth Opportunities.
+Guidance.
+Advancement.

+**From your team?**

+- Communication.
+Flexibility.
+Hunger (drive) Humility.
+Accountability.

+**From your peers (outside the team)**

+- Keeping everyone looped in.
+Breaking down silos.
+Sharing visions and aligning on common goals.
+Working together for the same outcome.

+**What's your favorite baked good? **

+- Nana's chocolate chip cookies.
+Bar-none.
+Just need milk.

+## My expectations of folks who report to me

+At the time of writing this, I don't have anyone reporting to me!
+I've had as many as 15 direct reports at once and I some general best practices that I've shared to help me help them:

+-